winegui/WineGUI/README.md

 Check only for errors, run: `./scripts/check-format.sh`

-### Core Guidelines
+### Guidelines

+First we try to use the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) as basis.

-We also tend to follow the popular [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as much as possible.
+Next, we also tend to follow the popular [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as much as possible.

 ### CI/CD